MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-sbc-multiple-tenants.md

     ![Screenshot of page showing status of Setup complete](media/direct-routing-12-sbc-setup-complete.png)

 > [!NOTE]
-> The base URL and the subdomain for the individual client has to be on the same tenant for you to add a _direct route_ trunk.
+> The base URL and the subdomain for the individual client have to be on the same tenant to enable you to add a _direct route_ trunk.

 ### Activate the subdomain name